-We are both a community and a resource, providing artists with the free studio space, exhibition opportunities, direct support and programming they need to advance their careers.
+We are both a community and a resource, providing artists with the resources they need to excel at all stages of their career – including free studio space, exhibition opportunities, direct financial support and connections to art leaders.

-We also offer programming to the surrounding neighborhood and the wider community to help them better understand, and create, contemporary art.
+We also offer programming to the Greater Miami community, to help them better understand, and create, contemporary art.

-Oolite Arts has just acquired a new home in the city of Miami, 75 NW 72nd St., so that we can expand to meet the needs of Miami’s growing visual arts community.
+Oolite Arts acquired a new home in the city of Miami, 75 NW 72nd St., so that we can expand to meet the needs of Miami’s growing visual arts community.

 We want our new home to be a place where Miamians can come take a class and get to know some of the best artists in our city and their work.
 We’ll continue to offer our current 200-plus art classes in our new neighborhood, starting classes even before our new facility opens.
-This spring, we are also launching an award-winning video arts program for local teens there.
+We also launched an award-winning video arts program for local teens there.

 Created in 1984 as ArtCenter/South Florida, the organization has changed its name to Oolite Arts to reflect both its roots and mission.